rkhanso/ultrasonic-garage-park-assist/README.md

   2. under 1.6 meters
   3. under .8 meter

 There are 3 indicators that will show up in the Home Assistant Dashboard.
 You could have these NOT visible in the dashboard simply hiding them in the dashboard.
+I am using these scripts to flash the overhead ceiling light so the wife knows when to stop pulling in and park her car.
+This is set up in a script in Home Assistant
   1. Parking Slowflash
   2. Parking Fastflash
   3. Parking Stop